A lot of tech companies and other employers seem to have a penchant for asking tricky questions to potential candidates, to assess how they think.

 Another one from Google here, according to gineersnow.

 Workings: At first this may seem to be a trick question.
 With probability, you would be forgiven for thinking this, but often it's not.
-The fact it's been empty for 9 consecutive days doesn't influence the probability of it's "condition" on the 10th day.
+The fact the parking space has been empty for 9 consecutive days doesn't influence the probability of it's "condition" on the 10th day.

 8. Losing your marbles

-A rather long winded one for the position of Web Technology Intern at Riot Games.
+A rather long winded stumper for the position of Web Technology Intern at Riot Games.

 9. The toss of a coin